Skip to content

 Agent Completion Artifacts

 When an agent run finalizes, axe writes the normal completion metadata and sends the workflow-complete notification.
-Successful runs also scan the agent workspace for generated image files (.png, .jpg, .jpeg, .webp, .gif) and Markdown files (.md, .markdown).
-When 10 or fewer Markdown sources are discovered after filtering, they are rendered to PDFs under the agent artifact directory, then the generated PDF paths are appended after the standard chat/diff notification attachments and before image attachments.
-The PDF list is persisted as done.json.markdown_pdf_paths; the image list is persisted as done.json.image_paths.
-Explicit artifacts created during the run with sase artifact create -p <path> [-n <label>] [-k <kind>] are appended after image attachments when their stored files still exist.
+Successful runs also scan the agent workspace for generated image files (.png, .jpg, .jpeg, .webp, .gif), video files (.mp4, .m4v, .mov, .webm), and Markdown files (.md, .markdown).
+When 10 or fewer Markdown sources are discovered after filtering, they are rendered to PDFs under the agent artifact directory, then the generated PDF paths are appended after the standard chat/diff notification attachments and before image/video attachments.
+The PDF list is persisted as done.json.markdown_pdf_paths; the image and video lists are persisted as done.json.image_paths and done.json.video_paths.
+Explicit artifacts created during the run with sase artifact create -p <path> [-l <label>] [-k <kind>] are appended after generated media attachments when their stored files still exist.

 The scan uses git name-status output, untracked files, saved diff metadata, and the latest commit when the agent committed or opened a PR.
 Deleted, missing, unsupported, and duplicate paths are ignored.
 If more than 10 Markdown sources remain, Axe skips Markdown PDF rendering for that completion and adds a note to the notification.
 PDF rendering is otherwise best-effort: missing conversion tools or render failures omit that source without failing the agent run.
 Generated Markdown PDFs are optimized for narrow viewers with a small portrait page, small margins, and larger type.
-As PDFs are prepared, axe updates workflow_state.json.pdf_status and a compact activity label so ACE can show live finalization progress such as PDF 2/4 <path> or PDFs done 3/4 (1 skipped).
-Successful runs also copy discovered image artifacts, including prompt-referenced images, into persistent SASE artifact storage for ACE.
-Prompt-referenced images are not appended to completion notifications unless they were also generated/modified files or explicit artifacts.
+As PDFs are prepared, axe updates workflow_state.json.pdf_status and a compact activity label so ACE can show live finalization progress such as PDF 2/4 <path> or PDFs done 3/4 (1 skipped) in the prompt/detail header's labeled Activity: field.
+Successful runs also copy discovered media artifacts, plus prompt-referenced images and videos, into persistent SASE artifact storage for ACE.
+Prompt-referenced media are not appended to completion notifications unless they were also generated/modified files or explicit artifacts.
 See agent_images.md for the full contract.

-The Agents tab exposes completion artifacts through the A action.
+The Agents tab exposes completion artifacts through the a action.
 When artifacts exist, ACE opens the artifact panel for selection.
-Chat transcripts, plan files, generated PDFs/images, prompt-referenced images from saved prompt artifacts, and explicit artifacts created with sase artifact create -p <path> [-n <label>] [-k <kind>] all participate in the same list.
+Chat transcripts, plan files, generated PDFs/images/videos, prompt-referenced media from saved prompt artifacts, and explicit artifacts created with sase artifact create -p <path> [-l <label>] [-k <kind>] all participate in the same list.
 Explicit artifacts are stored under ~/.sase/artifacts/ with a persistent association so they remain available after dismissing and later reviving the agent.
-ACE shows the picker even for a single artifact; m marks rows, Enter opens the marked set or highlighted row, and A opens the full list.
+ACE shows the picker even for a single artifact.
+Inside that picker, m marks rows, Enter opens the marked set or highlighted row, and A opens the full list.
 Only one plan artifact is listed for an agent, preferring the committed SDD plan path when one exists.
-Inside tmux, artifact viewing opens in a right-side tmux pane, collapses the Agents list while live, uses l to focus the pane, and uses A to close it; outside tmux, ACE suspends and uses the current pane.
-The viewer supports images, Markdown, and PDFs, wraps j/k page navigation at the ends, uses n/p for artifact-sequence navigation, and warns when required terminal/rendering tools are missing.
+Inside tmux, artifact viewing opens in a right-side tmux pane, collapses the Agents list while live, uses l to focus the pane, and uses lowercase a to close it; outside tmux, ACE suspends and uses the current pane.
+The viewer supports images, videos, Markdown, PDFs, and text fallbacks, wraps j/k page navigation at the ends, uses n/p for artifact-sequence navigation, and warns when required terminal/rendering tools are missing.
 The direct agent run-log binding is V.

 Maintenance Mode